articles

 “Well, Shenzhen is still safe enough, compared to other places in China.”

 “Shenzhen is a great city, indeed.
-I have also been living in Kunming in the past, which wasn’t bad either.”
+I’ve also lived in Kunming in the past, which wasn’t bad either.”

 The doctor looks surprised.
 Before he can reply, another patient calls out for him and he has to leave.